Barry Church: 2016 season

 Head coach Jason Garrett named Church the starting strong safety, alongside starting free safety Byron Jones.

 During a Week 2 27–23 road victory over the Washington Redskins, Church made five combined tackles, broke up a pass, and intercepted a pass by Kirk Cousins in the endzone.
 The interception set up the Cowboys' game-winning drive.
-During a Week 6 30-16 victory over the Green Bay Packers, Church had five tackles, a forced fumble, a pass defended, and a third-quarter interception.
+During a Week 6 30–16 road victory over the Green Bay Packers, Church had five tackles, a forced fumble, a pass defended, and a third-quarter interception.
 Two weeks later against the Philadelphia Eagles, he made three combined tackles before leaving the eventual 29–23 victory in the third quarter after fracturing his forearm during a touchdown drive by the Eagles.
 He was sidelined for four consecutive games (Weeks 9–12) due to the injury, but returned in Week 13 and opted to play with a cast on.

 During a Week 16 42–21 victory over the Detroit Lions, Church collected a season-high 12 combined tackles (seven solo).
 He finished the 2016 season with 85 combined tackles (61 solo), four passes defended, and two interceptions in 12 games and starts.
 Church received an overall grade of 86.2 from Pro Football Focus in 2016 and ranked ninth among all qualifying safeties.

-The Cowboys finished atop the NFC East with a 13-3 record and received a first-round bye.
-In the Divisional Round against the Green Bay Packers, Church made four combined tackles and made his first NFL sack on Aaron Rodgers as the Cowboys narrowly lost by a score of 34-31.
+The Cowboys finished atop the NFC East with a 13–3 record and received a first-round bye.
+In the Divisional Round against the Green Bay Packers, Church made four combined tackles and made his first NFL sack on Aaron Rodgers as the Cowboys narrowly lost by a score of 34–31.